Measuring Propagation Speed of Coulomb Fields

 \section{Introduction}

 In \textit{Space, Time and Gravitation} Eddington discusses\,\cite{eddi} the problem of gravity propagation.
 He remarks that if gravity propagated with finite velocity the motion of the planets around the Sun would become unstable, due to a torque acting on the planets.
-The problem was already known to Newton and was examined by Laplace\,\cite{laplace} who calculated a lower limit for the gravity propagation velocity finding a value much larger than the speed of light.
+The problem was already known to Newton and was examined by Laplace\,\cite{laplace}, who calculated a lower limit for the gravity propagation velocity, finding a value much larger than the speed of light.

-However, at the time of Eddington's writing, General Relativity had been just formulated, with gravitational waves travelling with the speed of light as a possible solution.
+However, at the time of Eddington's writing, General Relativity had been just formulated, with gravitational waves traveling with the speed of light as a possible solution.
 Eddington noted that a similar problem existed in electromagnetism, and since electromagnetic waves in vacuum do travel with the speed of light, he concluded that in General Relativity gravity also propagates with the speed of light.

-We remark that an intriguing behavior of electromagnetism occurs computing the field of an electric charge moving with constant velocity.
-One finds that in such a case the electric field at a given point $\pmb{P(x,y,z,t)}$ evaluated with the Li\'enard-Wiechert potentials is identical to that calculated by assuming that the Coulomb field travels with infinite velocity.
-This is explained by Feynman\,\cite{feyn} assuming that the uniform motion occurs indefinitely.
+We remark that an intriguing behavior of electromagnetism occurs when the field of an electric charge moving with constant velocity is computed.
+One finds that in such a case the electric field at a given point $\pmb{P(x,y,z,t)}$ evaluated with the Li\'enard-Wiechert (L.W.) potentials is identical to that calculated by assuming that the Coulomb field travels with infinite velocity.

-However, it is important to consider that the Li\'enard-Wiechert (L.W.) retarded potentials represents just one particular solution of the Maxwell equations.
-The general solution is represented by the sum of the retarded as well the anticipated potentials, the last one usually dismissed because in conflict with the causality principle.
-If we consider the general solution, we find that the electric field may, in addition to the well-known propagation with the speed of light, also propagate instantaneously.
-The only way to shed some light on this problem is by means of an experiment.
+This is a direct consequence of the velocity field, the part of the L.W. potentials independent of the charge acceleration, being a static field.
+This feature has been strassed by several authors {\it e.g.} \cite{becker} \cite{jackson}.
+The Feynman \cite{feyn} interpretation is based instead on the assumption that the uniform motion lasts indefinitely and that an observer would see an angular acceleration of the approaching charge.

+The only way to shed some light on this problem, either the Feynman interpretation or the static Coulomb field carried rigidly by the charge is by means of an experiment.

 To verify if the Feynman interpretation of the L.W. potentials holds in case of a charge moving with constant velocity for a finite time, we have performed an experiment to measure the time evolution of the electric field produced by an electron beam in our laboratory; such kinematic state has obviously a finite lifetime.